TomasHubelbauer/fatcow-icons/README.md

 ## To-Do

-Consider allowing to associate custom aliases with the icons which would be taken into an account in search.
-This would be helpful with synonyms etc. Storing it in the local storage should be sufficient.
+### Consider allowing to associate custom aliases with the icons which

+These would be taken into an account in search.
+This would be helpful with synonyms etc.
+Storing it in the local storage should be sufficient.

-Consider aliasing icons with common synonyms (how to tell?
+### Consider aliasing icons with common synonyms

+(how to tell?
 Google Analytics for when a user adds a custom alias?) by default by placing another file in the repo with the aliases or adding it to `filenames.txt`.

-Figure out why the multi-column layout doesn't kick in in iOS Safari in landscape despite the CSS media query looking correct.
+### Figure out why the multi-column layout doesn't kick in in iOS Safari in landscape

+This is despite the CSS media query looking correct.

-Add a screenshot and a script to generate one.
+### Add a screenshot and a script to generate one

 Update the form to do the search inline and update the URL using `replaceState` to not pollute history.